ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 The completed Xcode project can be found at [https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic) and could be used as a quick reference.
 A [short video](https://forgerock.wistia.com/medias/r7yn6bpfle) demonstrates the final result.

-> The AppAuth SDK for iOS supports Universal Links.
-However, as a general technique, Universal Links are not universally adopted by the OAuth 2.0 community, including some Identity Providers ([example](https://developers.google.com/identity/protocols/OAuth2InstalledApp)).
-Hence, a case based on a custom URL scheme redirection will be described first.

 We will build the app in a few implementation steps:

 * [Enabling TLS in development environment](#simple-https)